Check out this No Sew Trick or Treat Bag Tutorial!

 – Pattern for tracing

-Now, follow the directions found on your wonder under fusing.
+To cut out your the design for your bag you will need to follow the directions found on your wonder under fusing.

 I cut out a large square of wonder under (large enough to cover the entire shape), and ironed the rough side onto the wrong side of the fabric.